groupby/gb-android-tracker-client/README.md

 Experiments are key value pairs of data not part of each event's schema that you can in each beacon you send.

-When you are running an A/B test, including details of the experiments in your A/B testing allows you to extend GroupBy's analytics by using your experiment as a a new dimension in analytics.
+When you are running an A/B test, including details of the experiments in your A/B testing allows you to extend Rezolve's analytics by using your experiment as a a new dimension in analytics.
 For example, you can measure revenue for each bucket in your experiment.

 See [Experiments](docs/experiments.md) for more details.

 ## Shopper tracking

 Shoppers are tracked anonymously.
-GroupBy will know when a shopper returns but will not know who the shopper is.
+Rezolve will know when a shopper returns but will not know who the shopper is.

 VisitorId is a UUID used to anonymously track the user.
 This ID is not tied to any external systems and can only be used to track activity within the same app install.
 VisitorId has an expiry time of 1 year since the last time the shopper visited.
 After that, a new ID will be generated.

-This shared preferences is stored in a file named com.groupby.tracker, separated from other preferences used by the app.
+This shared preferences is stored in a file named com.Rezolve.tracker, separated from other preferences used by the app.

-## Internal GroupBy testing
+## Internal Rezolve testing

 By default, beacons will be send to the production environment.
 This can be overridden by specifying a URL to send the beacons in the tracker constructor.
-This is useful for sending beacons to a test environment or to GroupBy's development environment.
+This is useful for sending beacons to a test environment or to Rezolve's development environment.

 ```java
 // Optional, overrides the URL the beacon is sent to.
 Useful for testing.